mcfreund/eg/bootstrapping-CIs-in-ggplot2/bootstrapped-confints-for-2d-scatterplot.md

 <img src="bootstrapped-confints-for-2d-scatterplot_files/figure-gfm/x-and-y-1.png" style="display: block; margin: auto;" />

-Being aware of the issues that have been raised regarding correlations and parametric stats (e.g., Wilcox & Rousselet, 2018; 10.1002/cpns.41), I’ll be wary of trusting the p-values from parametric tests.
+Issues have been raised regarding parametric estimates of bivariate correlations, especially under heteroskedasticity (e.g., Wilcox & Rousselet, 2018; 10.1002/cpns.41).
+So, I’d be generally wary of trusting parametric p-values in this case.
 For example, the statistic I’d get from `cor.test(x, y)$p.value` is probably off the mark.

-So I use an appropriate test, one that’s robust to heteroskedasticity: percentile bootstrap of a confidence interval (CI) around the correlation statistic (see, e.g., Wilcox, Rousselet, & Pernet, 2018, 10.1080/00949655.2018.1501051).
+So I use an appropriate test, one that’s robust to heteroskedasticity: percentile bootstrap of a confidence interval (CI) around the correlation statistic (Wilcox et al., 2018).
 For convenience, I wrap this test within the following function, `boot.bivar()`.
 This function takes two vectors of the same length and spits out a bootstrapped p-value and 95% confidence interval of the linear correlation coefficient.

 ``` r
 boot.bivar <- function(x, y, n.resamples = 1000) {